Communication, Marketing & Media

 Jill Smith is Lecturer in the Communication, Marketing and Media department and teaches in the areas of Food & Beverage.

-Dr Fiona Smith is a Lecturer in the Department of Communication, Media and Marketing.
+Dr Fiona Smith is a senior lecturer within the department of Communication, Marketing and Media and course leader for the BA Hons Public Relations and BA Hons Media course.
 Her research interests include the Role of the Media in the Construction of Memory and Postmodern Theory.

 Jean Sutherland is a Lecturer in Marketing in the Communication, Marketing and Media department.